EtherealSentinel/Sentinel-HIDS-Project/USAGE.md

 ## 🚀 Introduction

-Sentinel-HIDS is a lightweight Host-Based Intrusion Detection System (HIDS) built in Python.
+Sentinel-HIDS is a lightweight Host-Based Intrusion Detection System (HIDS) built with Python.
-It monitors a specified multiple directory for file system events such as creation, deletion, and modification.
+It monitors multiple directories for file system events such as creation, deletion, and modification in real time.

 ---